Outreach Resources for Members

 Reach out to your local communities and create opportunities to introduce new audiences to the importance of conservation.

-- Talk to your local library or cultural organizations about holding a lecture or event
+- Talk to your local library or cultural organizations about holding a lecture or event.

-- Contact local schools for lecture opportunities: Find K-12 Education and Outreach resources for conservators and educators
+- Contact local schools for lecture opportunities: Find K-12 Education and Outreach resources for conservators and educators on the AIC Wiki

 - Reach out to members of the press to talk about current projects or a profile of you or your institution.
+Our Public Relations Toolkit offers guidance about direct communication with the public and the press, using both traditional and social media outlets.

 - Share information from our website, covering topics including "What is Conservation?" and Frequently Asked Questions.